anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 vcode = getpass.getpass()
 !echo {vcode} | google-drive-ocamlfuse -headless -id={creds.client_id} -secret={creds.client_secret}
 ```
-At this step you will be asked two times to authenticate the access to your drive, at each step a token will be generated:
+You will be asked two times to authenticate the access to your drive.
+At each step a token will be generated:
 - Click on the link to log into your google account.
 - Allow access to your drive.
 - Copy the token (The token looks like this - 4/PABmEY7BRPd3jPR9BI9I4R99gc9QITTYFUVDU76VR)
 - Switch to the notebook to paste the token in the 'Enter verification code' bar.
 - Press 'Enter'

-And then you can finally mount your google drive.
+And then you can mount your google drive in your current virtual machine.
 ```python
 # TASK 1.2.3: Mount Google Drive in local Colab VM
 !mkdir -p drive